COMD-217-S001 Course Outline

 Project 02 Due and Project 03 Assigned.

 Equipment Demos (cameras, gimbals, drones, settings etc).
-Project 3 concept due.
+Project 3 precedents and storyboard due.

-Intro to Premiere (getting video and audio in).
-Work in Class.
-Project 03 Storyboard due.
+Intro to Premiere (getting video and audio in)

 Bringing in After Effects elements such as motion graphics or effects.
-Effects Footage Due
+Graphic and Effects Footage Due